riccardik/exp_assignment2/readme.md

  - `launch` folder:
      - `display.launch`: launch file that launches Rviz to check the model of the robot;
      - `gazebo_world2.launch`: launches the simulation where commands are received from the user;
-     - `gazebo_world2_random.launch`: launches the simulation where commands are generated randomlycd;
+     - `gazebo_world2_random.launch`: launches the simulation where commands are generated randomly;

 </p>